joulecoin/joulecoin/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Joulecoin is also the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Joulecoin client sofware, see https://bitcointalk.org/index.php?topic=267545.0

 License
 -------